-The performance information below shows summary performance information for the Portfolio in a bar chart and an Average Annual Total Returns table.
+The performance information shows summary performance information for the Portfolio in a bar chart and an Average Annual Total Returns table.
 The information provides some indication of the risks of investing in the Portfolio by showing changes in its performance from year to year and by showing how the Portfolio's average annual returns compare with the returns of a broad-based securities market index.
 The Portfolio's performance information reflects applicable fee waivers and/or expense limitations in effect during the periods presented.
 Absent such fee waivers and/or expense limitations, if any, performance would have been lower.
-Performance shown does not reflect any charges or expenses imposed by an insurance company and, if it did, performance of the Portfolio's Administrative Class shares.
+Performance shown does not reflect any charges or expenses imposed by an insurance company, and, if it did, performance shown would be lower.
+The bar chart and the table show performance of the Portfolio's Administrative Class shares.
 The Portfolio's past performance is not necessarily an indication of how the Portfolio will perform in the future.